kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 A factory floor is divided into cell sites.
 The PLCs or other types of controllers are physically located close to the equipment in the cell sites.
-The collection of monitoring, status, and sensing data is first done on the site and then transmitted over secure channels to the data applications for aggregation and further processing.
-These applications can be hosted in remote cloud infrastructure, but are also often hosted within a limited domain environment, controlled by a single operator, like on-premise, at the edge or in a private cloud.
-Both options gain from infrastructure that scales out, and has elastic compute and storage resources, so they will both be referred to as cloud in the following sections.
+Monitoring, status, and sensing data are collected on the site and then transmitted over secure channels to the data applications for aggregation and further processing.
+These applications can be hosted in remote cloud infrastructure but are often hosted within a limited domain environment, controlled by a single operator, like on-premise, at the edge, or in a private cloud.
+Both options gain from infrastructure that scales out and has elastic computing and storage resources so they will be referred to as cloud in the following sections.

 ~~~~~drawing